KyleAMathews/docker-nginx/README.md

 # Build from this repo's image
 FROM kyma/docker-nginx

-# Example if you wanna swap the default server file
+# Example if you wanna swap the default server file.
 COPY path/to/your/default /etc/nginx/sites-enabled/default

+# Add src.
+COPY src/ /var/www

 CMD 'nginx'
 ```